Where am I?

 Ten full tuition scholarships will be awarded.
 Students may also receive a graduate work study stipend for working in deaf education programs.
 And if you are an educator, you may be eligible for a tuition discount.

-To find out more about the Master of Science in Speech-Language Pathology, email us or call 314.889.1407.
+To find out more about the Master of Arts in Early Intervention in Deaf Education, email us or call 314.889.1407.